Fabio Perini (company)

-Fabio Perini S.p.A. is an Italian engineering company specialized in machine design and manufacturing of industrial machinery for the paper making industry and the tissue converting industry.
-Fabio Perini S.p.A. is part of the international technology group Körber, and belongs to its division Körber Process Solutions.
+Fabio Perini S.p.A. is an Italian engineering company, specialized in machine design and manufacturing of industrial machinery for the paper making industry and the tissue converting industry.
+The company is a part of the international technology group Körber and belongs to its division Körber Process Solutions.
 The management holding of the Körber Group, Körber AG, is located in Hamburg, Germany.

-Brief history
+Overview

-Fabio Perini S.p.A. is a mechanical engineering company established in Lucca, Italy, in 1966 by the inventor/entrepreneur Fabio Perini.
+Fabio Perini S.p.A. is a mechanical engineering company, established in Lucca, Italy, in 1966 by the inventor/entrepreneur Fabio Perini.
 The company is specialized in design and manufacturing of industrial machinery for the paper making industry and the tissue converting industry.

 Based in Lucca, the company has eleven overseas branches located in three continents (Europe, America and Asia).

 Since 1994 Fabio Perini S.p.A. is part of the German technology group Körber, and belongs to the division Körber Process Solutions.

 History

 Fabio Perini and the Company rising

-Fabio Perini starts his activity in 1960 when he invents a machinery for the automatic cut of tissue paper.
+Fabio Perini started his activity in 1960, when he invented a machinery for the automatic cut of tissue paper.

-In 1966 he founds his company, the Fabio Perini, with a view to designing new engineering technologies and manufacturing industrial machinery for the tissue converting industry.
+In 1966, he found a company, called Fabio Perini, which prior focus was designing new engineering technologies and manufacturing industrial machinery for the tissue converting industry.

-With the change and the improvement of lifestyles, the Italian tissue industry raises noticeably during the 1960s.
+With the change and the improvement of lifestyles, the Italian tissue industry raised noticeably during the 1960s.

-This fact favours Fabio Perini's company which grows up until 1973, when the company is turned into a Società per Azioni, becoming the Fabio Perini S.p.A..
+This fact favored Fabio Perini's company, which grew up until 1973, when the company was turned into a Società per Azioni, becoming the Fabio Perini S.p.A..

 Fabio Perini S.p.A.

-Under the new form of Società per Azioni, Fabio Perini S.p.A. meets with a phase of international expansion.
-In the 1970s new offices are opened in Europe and America: two selling offices in Europe (Paris, 1974; Düsseldorf, 1976), one selling office in the United States (Green Bay, Wisconsin, 1978, at the Green Bay Engineering Company) and one manufacturing plant in Latin America (Joinville, Brazil, 1975).
+Under the new form of Società per Azioni, Fabio Perini S.p.A. initiated an international expansion.
+In the 1970s new offices were opened in Europe and America: two selling offices in Europe (Paris, 1974; Düsseldorf, 1976), one selling office in the United States (Green Bay, Wisconsin, 1978, at the Green Bay Engineering Company) and one manufacturing plant in Latin America (Joinville, Brazil, 1975).

-During the '1980s and the '1990s further branches are opened in Asia (Yokohama, 1984; Hong Kong, 1985; Fuji, 1991), Europe (London, 1984) and United States (Miami, 1990).
+During the '1980s and the '1990s further branches were opened in Asia (Yokohama, 1984; Hong Kong, 1985; Fuji, 1991), Europe (London, 1984) and United States (Miami, 1990).

-In about 20 years, thanks to many original design patents, the company Fabio Perini transformed itself from a one-man business to a multinational enterprise able to cover up the 75% of the worldwide market of the paper making industry and the tissue converting machinery.
+Over the course of around 20 years, the company Fabio Perini became a multinational enterprise that served 75% of the worldwide market of the paper making industry and the tissue converting machinery.

-As acknowledgement of his entrepreneurship, in 1991 the founder Fabio Perini is ordered Knight of the Italian Republic, under the Order of Merit for Labour.
+As acknowledgement of his entrepreneurship, in 1991 the founder Fabio Perini was ordered Knight of the Italian Republic, under the Order of Merit for Labour.